teelda/docs/odkx-src/app-designer-prereqs.rst

   #.
 Open a Windows File Explorer and navigate to the location of your :file:`Android` folder.
 This will typically be at one of: :file:`C:\\Users\\your_username\\Android` or :file:`C:\\Program Files\\Android` or :file:`C:\\Program Files (x86)\\Android`.
   #.
 Navigate into the :file:`platform-tools` folder.
   #.
 Click in the file path at the top of the File Explorer window.
 The path will become a selected text string.
 Copy it into your copy-and-paste buffer.
   #.
-In the File Explorer, right-click on :guilabel:`This PC`.
+In the File Explorer/File Browser (select the file icon from the task bar or start menu, or press the windows logo key + E on your keyboard), then right-click on :guilabel:`This PC`.
   #.
 Choose :guilabel:`Properties`.
 The About screen in Settings opens.
   #.
 Scroll down and click on :guilabel:`Advanced system setting` under :guilabel:`Related settings`.
 The System Properties dialog opens.
   #.
 Click on the :guilabel:`Environment Variables...` button at the bottom of the screen.
 The Environment Variables dialog opens.